PLENARY SPEAKER

 Graduate School of Engineering Science Osaka University, Japan

+Professor Hiroshi Umakoshi is a distinguished figure in the field of chemical engineering, based at the Graduate School of Engineering Science, Osaka University.
+He is widely recognized for his pioneering work in Bio-Inspired Chemical Engineering (B-ICE), a field that seeks to emulate the efficiency and specificity of biological processes to solve complex engineering challenges.
 At the center of Professor Umakoshi’s research is a deep fascination with membrane systems.
 His work focuses on engineering liposomes and lipid nanoparticles to create "condensed phase systems."
 These systems are designed to integrate multi-step molecular recognition and conversion, mimicking nature's designs for applications ranging from high-efficiency chemical processes to medical breakthroughs.
 His research has had a significant impact on the development of advanced drug and vaccine delivery systems, including technologies similar to those utilized in COVID-19 vaccines.
+Beyond his technical achievements, Professor Umakoshi is a strong advocate for international collaboration and "transboundary" research.
+He has fostered long-standing global partnerships, notably with the University of California, Davis, to promote academic exchange and develop the next generation of chemical engineers with a global mindset.
+His research has generated more than 400 articles in and over 3,500 citations, and his h-index is 31 according to Google Scholar database.